JesiahChow/Assignment2/README.md

 Bugs:

-- When we fetched the API from a third party API database website, there were lots of weird characters inside the string<br>
-  of questions such as "At what& year..." which makes it unreadable for user and so we had to manually replace them one by one so that the quiz questions and answers would be readable for all.
+- When we fetched the API from a third party API database website, there were lots of weird characters inside the string of questions such as "At what& year..." which makes it unreadable for user and so we had to manually replace them one by one so that the quiz questions and answers would be readable for all.

 Credits: